Awaji Island Kuniumi Association

-Amidst the great visual interest of a festival, the danjiri provide a particular focus of attention.
+Amidst the great visual interest of a festival, the danjiri "danjiri=a float for festivals" provide a particular focus of attention.
 These "god-thrones" are paraded around during a shrine festival.

-There are also other highly distinctive versions, such as the tsukai-danjiri ("manhandling-danjiri"), which is pulled this way and that and repeatedly upended, while carried on the bearers' shoulders, not to mention the nage-danjiri ("throwing-danjiri") of Ueda Hachiman Shrine (?), and the funa-danjiri ("boat-danjiri") of Torikai Hachiman Shrine.
-The pride of individual communities, these danjiri are leading Tangible Cultural Properties of Awaji Island.
+There are also other highly distinctive versions, such as the Tsukai-danjiri ("manhandling-danjiri"), which is pulled this way and that and repeatedly upended, while carried on the bearers' shoulders, not to mention the Nage-danjiri ("throwing-danjiri") of Ueda Hachiman-Jinja Shrine, and the Funa-danjiri ("boat-danjiri") of Torikai Hachiman-Jinja Shrine.
+The pride of individual communities, these danjiri are leading tangible cultural properties of Awaji Island.